-Ginkgo’s SSI group empowers screening for genetic engineering – Part 1
+Ginkgo’s Selections and Strain Improvement (SSI) group empowers screening for genetic engineering – Part 1

 Where rational engineering hits roadblocks, unbiased strain development can come in to help.
 Ginkgo Bioworks’ SSI team finds ways to accelerate unbiased techniques to take metabolic engineering to the next level, fast.
 The current and former head of SSI, Ariel Langevin and Adam Meyer, discuss how SSI complements rational strain engineering at Ginkgo.

-Humans of Ginkgo Bioworks is an interview series featuring Sudeep Agarwala interviewing some of the brilliant folks at Ginkgo to learn more about the technology that makes our work possible.
+Humans of Ginkgo is an interview series featuring Sudeep Agarwala interviewing some of the brilliant folks at Ginkgo to learn more about the technology that makes our work possible.

 — This is the first part of a two-part interview.—